 This also works the other way around, if you have the amps and the voltage of an item and you want to know the Watts, simply multiply the amps by the voltage and you have the Watts.

-So 2400W room heater at 240V = 10A, and this just happens to be the most you can draw out of a standard household power point, 10A or 2400W.
+So if you had a 2400W room heater, at 240V = 10A, and this just happens to be the most you can draw out of a standard household power point, 10A or 2400W.

 trying to work out how much power will be drawn from your batteries by